metno/TITAN/README.md

 Installation Instructions
 -------------------------
-Ensure the following R-libraries are installed:
+Ensure the following R-libraries (and their dependencies) are installed:

    * argparser
    * sp